-Gattex is a prescription medicine used to treat short bowel syndrome in adults and pediatric patients one year of age and older who depend on intravenous (parenteral) feeding to receive nutrition.
+Gattex is a prescription medicine used to treat short bowel syndrome in adults and children at least 1 year old who depend on intravenous (parenteral) feeding to receive nutrition.

 You should not use Gattex if you are allergic to teduglutide, or if you have cancer of the stomach, intestines, liver, gallbladder, or pancreas.

 Before using Gattex, tell your doctor if you have heart disease, kidney disease, intestinal polyps, a blockage in your stomach or intestines, a colostomy or ileostomy, or a history of gallbladder or pancrease problems.

 Teduglutide can make it easier for your body to absorb any medicines you take by mouth.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.